Older People's Champions

 Why are they important?

-Local authorities are responsible for providing and supporting many services which older people rely on – such as public transport, social care provision, planning and community services.
+Local authorities are responsible for providing and supporting services which many older people use frequently – such as public transport, social care provision, planning and community services.

-With many local authority budgets under pressure, older people need someone specifically tasked with standing up for their interests and finding out what they need from local decision makers.
+With many local authority budgets under pressure and as we all attempt to cope with the rising cost of living, older people need someone specifically tasked with standing up for their interests and finding out what they need from local decision makers.

-We believe the impact of COVID-19 on older people has only heightened the case for Older People’s Champions, who will play a vital role in amplifying the voices of older people in their areas as we recover from the pandemic.
+We believe the impact of COVID-19 and the rising cost of living on older people has only heightened the case for Older People’s Champions, who play a vital role in amplifying the voices of older people in their areas.

 How many are there?